 Prayer Group For Vocations To The Priesthood

-At St Mary’s Church at 7pm every 3rd Tuesday of the month.
+At St Mary’s Church this Tuesday 16th July at 7pm and every 3rd Tuesday of the month.
 Entrance by the Sacristy door adjacent to the car park.
 All are welcome.

 Board and Card Games